UWOrbital/OBC-firmware/README.md

 You'll be using WSL2 primarily for building the firmware and running tests.

 #### **MacOS**
+Skip this section if you set up a Docker development environment.

 Install required build tools (CMake, Make, gcc)
 ```sh
 brew install cmake